pragmaticLearner/dynamic-programming/README.md

 ### How I approach DP

-Firstly I just try and problem solve as I normally would, which is just the greedy algorithm and just do as I go.
+Firstly I just try and problem solve as I normally would, which is just the greedy algorithm and do as I go.
-I mainly just google what I don't know or google any bugs that come up in my program and solve by found method.
+I mainly google what I don't know or any bugs that come up in my program and solve by found method.

-After this I then see where I could be more efficient in my function/algorithm.
-By substituting a line of code for a found function, or by replacing any repetitive code.
+After this I then see where my code could be more efficient in my functions/algorithm.
+By substituting a line of code for a found function, or by replacing any repetitive code that reduces time complexity or processing.

 Break these problems into smaller problems and then find a solution that is optimal for the problem.